LilyAsFlora/Ririi/README.md

 ### Personal Pronouns

 Rirī includes the gender-distinguished first, second, and third person pronouns.
 Notice the distinction between plural and singular _they_. _Emi_ is used in reference to groups with one or more masculine entities, whereas _emī_ is used in reference to groups of strictly feminine entities.
-If ambiguous or otherwise neuter, _amī_ may be used.
+If ambiguous, inanimate or otherwise neuter, _amī_ may be used.

 | Person | Singular                  | Plural                        |
 |--------|--------------------------|-------------------------------|